 Temperature Sensing using DS18B20 Digital Sensors

-Multiple sensors can be connected to the same data bus; each sensor identifies itself by a unique serial number.
+Multiple sensors can be connected to the same data bus.
+Each sensor identifies itself by a unique serial number.

 Parasite power mode requires both DS18B20 GND (pin 1) and Vdd (pin 3) to be connected to ground.
 The DQ pin (pin 2 - the middle pin) is the data/parasite power line.
-The data line requires a pull-up resistor of 4k7 connected to + 5 V. The data line is connected to a free Arduino digital input or Arduino digital pin 4 in the case of the emonTx.
+The data line requires a pull-up resistor of 4k7 connected to + 5 V. The data line is connected to an available Arduino digital input or Arduino digital pin 4 in the case of the emonTx.

 Figure 1: Normal Power Connection Diagram